 ◦ Clothes to Kids: This national non-profit organization provides underprivileged local children with clothing appropriate for school.
 For more efficient distribution, branches are divided by state.

-◦ Dress for Success: Another non-profit organization which takes women’s business apparel to provide low-income women with professional attire to help them gain and maintain jobs.
+◦ Dress for Success and Bottomless Closet: Non-profit organizations that take women’s business apparel to provide low-income women with professional attire to help them gain and maintain jobs.

 ◦ Operation Prom: This national organization takes in preloved prom gowns and tuxedos.
 They then provide low income students with a dress or tux of their choice.